-In this article, we attend one of the first 2023 After Hours events at Disney’s Hollywood Studios.
+In this article, we attend Disney After Hours at Disney’s Hollywood Studios.
 We’ll discuss whether this After Hours is worth the price, and I’ll share a step-by-step walkthrough of our experience.

 When I heard that After Hours was returning to Disney’s Hollywood Studios, I knew I had to purchase tickets.
 Like many things in life, the mere thought of riding Slinky Dog Dash and Rise of the Resistance multiple times in one evening sounded too good to be true.